PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 _Figure 2 – Generated SVG code after step 2_

 The full code for this step is in `StepByStep/2-setup-page/`.
-In the next step we set the scale’s domains and use them to finally plot the dots on the screen.
+In the next step, we set the scale’s domains and use them to finally plot the dots on the screen.

 ## Step 3: Drawing dots on a Cartesian grid

-To compare GDP with HDI we will use a Cartesian space, with one axis for the GDP and the other for the HDI.
+To compare GDP with HDI, we will use a Cartesian space, with one axis for the GDP and the other for the HDI.
 In this step, we will just plot the dots without any context.

 The domain for each scale will be the full extent of its data.
 Let’s create a `config()` function in `js/data.js` to configure the domains: